 Don’t underestimate the power of culture in your organization.
 If you are to become an agile organization, it is important to create a culture that is open to challenging the status quo and ‘the way things are done around here.’
 There are no stupid ideas.

 Inertia is death.
 The leader and organization that survives today and into the future is the leader and organization that is open to being challenged and being a lifelong learner.

 Staying humble and open are vital traits as we move into uncertain and complex times.
 Staying open is about being willing to be vulnerable and not know, and it is in the space of not knowing that something new and novel can emerge.
 As Albert Einstein said, “We can’t solve problems by using the same kind of thinking we used when we created them”.

 5. The path of reflection

 Take the time to stop and reflect.
-Although very counter intuitive in today’s fast-paced world, taking the time to reflect and learn are critical steps towards labelling and identifying assumptions and biases that prevent us from shaping our preferred future.
+Although very counter-intuitive in today’s fast-paced world, taking the time to reflect and learn are critical steps towards labeling and identifying assumptions and biases that prevent us from shaping our preferred future.

 Willow Pryor, MSF (strat for), is a professional futurist with a focus on consulting, facilitation of futures thinking workshops, speaking and teaching strategic foresight to enable the creation of alternative futures.
-Willow has worked with a range of public, private and for purpose organisations.
+Willow has worked with a range of public, private and for-purpose organizations.
 She believes to create more equitable and sustainable futures our leaders, young and old, need to think like futurists.
-To get in contact with Willow email her on: firstname.lastname@example.org.
+To get in contact with Willow email her at email@example.com.
 You can also find her on LinkedIn.